How can I teach my naïve 14 year old the signs of a sexual predator?

 Talking about safety issues can often become more complex when a child is an adolescent.
 Their world is larger.
 They have more independence, and less adult supervision.
 It is important to speak clearly and honestly about the dangers young teens could face, including the dangers of sexual abuse, and to talk over solutions and strategies a young person might use if they found themselves in a risky situation.
 At the end of this letter, I’ve included some resources that will help you with ideas about what to say to your son.
-In Stop It Now!’s Keys to Preventing Sexual Abuse of Children, you’ll find several articles that will help you these conversations, including:
+On Stop It Now!’s website, you’ll find several articles that will help you these conversations, including:

 - Talking to Kids about Preventing Sexual Abuse

 - Ten Things to Remember When you Talk to Kids about Sexuality